Is NiceRx an Orladeyo coupon provider?

 How much does Orladeyo cost without insurance?

 Orladeyo cost without insurance will vary depending on where you buy it.
 As a guide, Orladeyo oral capsules 110 mg usually cost $40,500 for 28 capsules.
-With NiceRx you will pay a flat monthly fee of $49, regardless of the retail price of your medication.

 How much does Orladeyo cost with insurance?